klausi/mastodon-bluesky-sync/README.md

 - Your status update on Mastodon will be posted automatically to Bluesky
 - Your boost on Mastodon will be posted automatically to Bluesky with a "♻️ username:" prefix

+## Old data deletion feature for better privacy
+Optionally a configuration option can be set to delete posts from your Bluesky account that are older than 90 days.

 ## Installation and execution

 This will install Rust and setup API access to Mastodon and Bluesky.
 Follow the text instructions to enter credentials.